UTILITY LOCATING INVESTIGATIONS

 Subdynamic technicians are trained in every application of our services.
-Each technician, from our most seasoned crew member, to our most recent crew member, go through mandatory training programs, with required certifications in operating all Subdynamic equipment.
-Subdynamic technicians can quickly identify issues such as reflected, absorbed, and diffused signals, and can quickly and confidently make the adjustments necessary to ensure a thorough locate for all our clients.
+All of our Specialists are put through mandatory training programs, with required certifications in operating all Subdynamic applications and services.
+Subdynamic Specialists can quickly identify issues such as reflected, absorbed, and diffused signals, and can quickly and confidently make the adjustments necessary to ensure a thorough investigation and locate for all our clients.

 Electrical– Active electrical with access to a service line, can be located and traced.
 All depths are Approx.

-Communication — Active communication with access to line, can be located and traced.
+Communication — Active communication with access to service lines, can be located and traced.
 All depths are Approx.

 Gas– Active and non-active gas line can be located, with access.
 Gas line should be steel or with properly installed tracer wire.
 All depths are Approx.

-Sanitary /storm line– Active and non-active sanitary and storm lines with access to line, can be located and traced only by physically inserting a cable or rod, with an attached transmitting device called a Sonde, that emits a locatable signal that we can pick up above ground.
+Sanitary / Storm Service lines– Active and non-active sanitary and storm lines with access to line, can be located and traced only by physically inserting a cable or rod, with an attached transmitting device called a Sonde, that emits a locatable signal that we can pick up above ground.
 All depths are Approx.,

 Magnetometer– Mag scans are used for shallow metallic utilities, unknown metal objects, and ambiguous metal structures and or anomalies.
 This tool is not usually used in tight scan areas or near reinforced concrete.